Aypac/Arduino-TR-064-SOAP-Library/README.md

 I moved the todo's mostly into the [issue section here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues).

 However, let me note, that help is very welcome (especially for improving the library code).
-I'm not particularily good with C++.
+I'm not particularly good with C++.
 Also if you use the library to do something cool, please let me know - I'd love to add more examples to the Repo!

 Some of the old issues are: